-How to Become an Insurance Inspector
+Become an Insurance Inspector

-Information from the U.S. Bureau of Labor Statistics (BLS) showed that insurance inspectors are similar to insurance underwriters.
+Information from the U.S. Bureau of Labor Statistics (BLS) shows that insurance inspectors are similar to insurance underwriters.
 Like underwriters, insurance inspectors determine financial risk factors involved in insuring a property, item, or person.
 With examining a home, for example, an insurance inspector would take a close look at the structure and identify potential risks, such as fire hazards or lack of structural integrity.
 Insurance inspectors write reports on their findings and make recommendations on whether to provide insurance.

 The majority of insurance underwriters and inspectors work on a full-time basis.
-Much of an inspectors time is spent in an office setting, although they may be required to travel locally to sites in order to assess buildings.
+Much of an inspector's time is spent in an office setting, although they may be required to travel locally to sites in order to assess buildings.
 The majority of inspectors work directly for insurance companies.

 |Degree Level||Bachelor's degree|

-|Degree Field||Math, finance, economics, business* or engineering**|
+|Degree Field||Math, finance, economics, business, or engineering|

 |Certification||Insurance industry certification recommended|